 What can you do if a friend is using abuse?

 - When alone, ask your friend how they are feeling about the situation because their behaviour is probably coming from a place of hurt or anger.
-Let them know that feeling upset is ok, but their behaviour isn’t.
+Let them know you aren’t okay with what is happening.

 - Tell an adult that you trust.